albtree/sql_examples/README.md

-# sql_examples
+# SQL & PowerBI Examples
-Examples of SQL code using fictional healthcare data
+Examples of SQL code & PowerBI dashboarding using fictional healthcare data from: https://www.kaggle.com/datasets/prasad22/healthcare-dataset with some extra randomisation of values.